anticultist/sublime-intenslang/README.md

 INTENS Language
 ===============

-This is an unofficial package to provide support for the so called [INTENS](https://www.semafor.ch/en/products/intens/)&reg; language of the Semafor AG company.
+This is an unofficial package to provide support for [Sublime Text]{https://www.sublimetext.com/} for the so called [INTENS](https://www.semafor.ch/en/products/intens/)&reg; language of the company Semafor AG.

 Features
 --------